Blog

 Cost Savings

-Just like desk tracking, optimizing meeting room usage can save significant costs by reducing the need for additional meeting spaces and optimizing existing ones.
+Just like desk occupancy tracking, optimising meeting room usage can save significant costs by reducing the need for additional meeting spaces and optimising existing ones..

 How to Implement Occupancy Sensors in Your Company?